john-kurkowski/tldextract/README.md

 Use an absolute path when specifying the `suffix_list_url` keyword argument. `os.path` is your friend.

+## FAQ

+### If I pass an invalid URL, I still get a result, no error.
+What gives?

+To keep `tldextract` light in LoC & overhead, and because there are plenty of URL validators out there, this library is very lenient with input.
+If valid URLs are important to you, validate them before calling `tldextract`.

+This lenient stance lowers the learning curve of using the library, at the cost of desensitizing users to the nuances of URLs.
+Who knows how much.
+But in the future, I would consider an overhaul.
+For example, users could opt into validation, either receiving exceptions or error metadata on results.

 # Public API

 I know it's just one method, but I've needed this functionality in a few